Standard Operating Procedures

 • Request immediate clarification if any ATC instruction is unclear or appears unsafe.

-• Actively monitor guard frequency (121.5 MHz) on a secondary radio if equipped, ensuring awareness of emergency broadcasts and missed radio calls.
+• Actively monitor the guard frequency (121.5 MHz) on a secondary radio, if equipped, to ensure awareness of emergency broadcasts and missed radio calls.

 • Carry a backup handheld radio transmitter during all flights to maintain communication in the event of primary radio failure.